cautionfun/golden_tee_results/README.md

 # golden_tee_results
-python scripts for filtering and sorting golden tee results
+python scripts and file folder structure for filtering and sorting golden tee results

 Download all results as csv files to golden_tee_results folder